 Component 2: Experimenting with music

-Students submit a report with evidence of their musical processes in creating and performing focused through at least two Areas of Inquiry in a local and/or global context:

-- a.
-Experimenting as a researcher - b.
-Experimenting as a creator and as a performer
+Students submit a report with evidence of their musical processes in creating and performing a.
+Experimenting as a researcher b.
+Experimenting as a creator and as a performer material from four Areas of Inquiry:

 Component 3: Presenting music